How to sketch in the viewer

 Introduction

 Would you like to use user-defined geometries as inputs for your Grasshopper model?
-Then draw lines and polylines in the viewer by following these steps.
+Then sketch lines and polylines in the viewer by following these steps.

 Prerequisites